dataiku-research/dnn_performance_drop_prediction/README.md

 ### Notebook content

+**TL;DR** Deep models bring slightly better performances than a simple model based on drift-measures in the task of predicting a ML model performance drop on datasets under shift.
+Still the error is high, even on shifts already observed in the training set.
+Can we do better?

 **Purpose** Train a DNN-based meta-model to predict a primary model accuracy drop (on various shifted datasets) and beat the baseline.

 **Primary Task** RandomForestClassifier to predict low/high sales of video games records.
 Accuracy on clean validation set 0.798.